 I realized I forgot to put anything down to prevent the soil from splashing up on the leaves, but I think I can get away with waiting a day or two.
 I need to make some decisions about how I will handle weeds this year very soon.
 The plastic kept weeds down last year, but eventually I had to pull it up because it was keeping the bed too wet.
 I think I have solved the sogginess problem by raising the bed a few inches, but it’s too early to know for sure.

 When we first put these beds in I planned to do bulbs in the small l-shaped beds, and so we planted grape hyacinths in two of those beds.
 What a mistake!
 The grape hyacinths never did anything but look hideous for months on end, so I’ve been on a mission to kill them for years.
 If you’re wondering — no poisons work.
 Pulling the greenery to weaken the bulbs doesn’t work.
-Grape hyacinths are zombie plants and just keep living no matter what you do.
-I decided this year I’d get serious and instigate an underground assault.
-I traced the greens to the soil level and then burrowed down to dig up every bulb I could reach.
-It is tedious work, but I am very hopeful that I have removed most of the bulbs.
+Japanese Knotweed are zombie plants and just keep living no matter what you do.
+I decided this year I’d get serious and get Japanese Knotweed Removal.
+I also traced the greens to the soil level and then burrowed down to dig up every bulb I could reach.
+To dispose of everything that was removed, services like waste collection dublin can be of great assistance.

 I had noticed that the blackberry trellis was looking scroungy, but to my delight, it turns out that the straw mulch actually kept down most of the weeds from last year!
 I am thrilled!
 I worked about 45 minutes pulling grassy weeds and transplanting two blackberry plants that were out of line and growing down into the ditch back into formation, but really, prepping that part of the garden was super easy!

 It seems that I lost just one leek when I transplanted those — not bad.
 The leeks we brought from inside look peaked, but they are not dead.
 The overwintered leeks are starting to grow again, and I think we will soon have some that are large enough to put in potato soup!